bbauska/meta-react-basics/README.md

 }
 ```

-Now you can only add X's or O's to empty squares!
+<p>Now you can only add X's or O's to empty squares!
 Here is what your code
-should look like at this point:
+should look like at this point:</p>

 <details open>
   <summary>App.js</summary>